thm2kor/Udacity-CarND-Traffic-Sign-Classifier/README.md

 logits  = LeNet_adapted(x)
 cross_entropy = tf.nn.softmax_cross_entropy_with_logits(labels=one_hot_y, logits=logits)
 ```
-3. After creating the network, the loss is calculated and optimzier is attached to optimize the loss
+3. The next step is to measure the inaccuracy of the prediction and use that value to calculate the model's loss and gradients.
+The 'tf.train.AdamOptimizer(learning_rate = rate)' is used to update the model's variables
 ```python
 loss_operation = tf.reduce_mean(cross_entropy)
 optimizer = tf.train.AdamOptimizer(learning_rate = rate)
 training_operation = optimizer.minimize(loss_operation)
 ```
 4. Once the training pipleine is prepared, a `tensorflow` session is created.
 All the required tensors are initialized and training pipeline is run with the call to `sess.run()`
+- Iterate through the datasets  `EPOCH` number of times
+- For each `EPOCH`,  iterate through the X_Train in batches of `BATCH_SIZE`
+  - Shuffle the training dataset and prepare of Training data `X_train` and its corresponding label `y_train`
+  - Send this data to the Training pipeline as discussed in Steps 2 and 3
 ```python
 with tf.Session() as sess:
         sess.run(tf.global_variables_initializer())